ARM-software/vscode-cmsis-csolution/README.md

 Note that you can convert a Keil MDK project in `.uvprojx` format to a csolution project from the **Arm CMSIS csolution** extension as explained in this Readme.

+For more information about supported hardware for CMSIS projects, go to [keil.arm.com](https://www.keil.arm.com/boards/).
+For an overview on CMSIS-Packs, go to [open-cmsis-pack.org](https://www.open-cmsis-pack.org/index.html).

 ## Submit feedback

 To submit feedback, please [create an issue](https://github.com/Arm-Software/vscode-cmsis-csolution/issues/new/choose).